rldutch1/notes/docs/pgp.md

 	gpg --import filename

-You might get an error with the newer version of GPG (gpg: error building skey array: Permission denied)
+You might get an error with the newer version of GPG (gpg: error building skey array: Permission denied) or (gpg: error building skey array: No pinentry).

 	Try using (--batch):
 	gpg --batch --import your.secret.key.asc